fiisch/csvdiff/README.md

 If uid column values of currently compared rows do not match, rows are considered completely different and whole lines are printed into diff.

 #### Tests
 Tests are located in the **test** folder.
 You can invoke them by running **./run_tests.sh** from inside the folder.
-So far, there is only one test for general correct behavior of the csvdiff, just to establish a baseline.
+So far, there are only tests for general correct behavior of the csvdiff, just to establish a baseline.